SharanyaRavindran/SeleniumDemo/README.md

-Project Title: Selenium Automation for E-commerce Application
+Selenium Automation for E-commerce Application

-Project Description:

 1. Introduction:

 In this project, I aim to implement Selenium automation testing for an E-commerce application.
 The E-commerce application chosen for this project will serve as the testing ground to demonstrate the capabilities of Selenium in ensuring the functionality, usability, and performance of the platform.

 2. Objectives: